WalkerRout/mlogr/README.md

 More specific documentation is located in the comments in the "wml.cpp" file.

-The test dataset I am currently using is the "marks.csv" dataset.
+The test dataset I am currently using is the "framingham_clean.csv" dataset.